hrgui/bunyan-cloud-logging-stdout-format/README.md

 # @hrgui/bunyan-cloud-logging-stdout-format

 Formats Bunyan logs that output to stdout to be easily picked up by Google Cloud Logging.
-_Note: it will make it harder for bunyan cli to parse because it does not contain "msg"_

 # Quickstart